stratamigrate/debian-4.18/README.md

 This step binds the NVMe SSD to user space and also allocates hugepages.
 The `HUGEMEM` variable below is in MiB.
 Default is 2048 MiB.

-*We need more DRAM to allocate the default size*
+*We need more DRAM to allocate the default size (TODO: how sensitive performance is to no. of hugepages)*

 ~~~
 cd utils